MithrilJS/mithril.js/docs/mithril.component.md

 ### Rendering components

-In Mithril, a component is nothing more than an object that has a `view` functions and, optionally, a `controller` function.
+In Mithril, a component is nothing more than an object that has a `view` function and, optionally, a `controller` function.

 ```javascript
 var MyComponent = {